Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 that are looking to exit their business,

-but so many of them are taken off
+but so many of them are taken off track

-track along the way
+along the way by either

-by either known or unknown
+known or unknown factors.

-right agents or endogenous factors.
+Right.
+Exogenous or endogenous factors.

-And you can't do anything about the things
+And you can't do anything

-you couldn't plan for, like,
+about the things you couldn't plan for.

-I don't know, Trump tariffs,
+Like, I don't know, Trump tariffs,

 which is definitely creating some issues

-that would like to come to market
+or clients that would like to come to

-that are dealing with those
+market, that are dealing with those

-you can't deal with,
+you can't deal with.

-you can't do anything
+You can't do anything

 about what happened to us.